 The University seeks a diverse student body, and it strives to provide equal educational opportunities for all students.
 Under special circumstances, some promising applicants may not meet all the requirements set forth in this document.
 The Admissions Committee, therefore, pays particular attention to applications from foreign and returning students; students with disabilities; veterans; and individuals whose secondary education, income level or background have prevented them from meeting all admission requirements.
-Moreover, Delaware residents whose academic credentials do not initially support admission may reapply after successfully completing courses in the Division of Continuing Education.
-(For more information about this option, consult with an Admissions Officer.)
+Moreover, Delaware residents whose academic credentials do not initially support admission may reapply after successfully completing courses in the Division of Professional and Continuing Studies.
+(For more information about this option, consult with a member of the Admissions Office.)